 Journals Information for Authors and Reviewers

-Thanks for planning to publish your article in this journal (Inquiries Genes).
+Thanks for planning to publish your article in this journal (Inquiries Biochemistry).
 We are highly interested in publishing your valuable work.
 MANUSCRIPT PREPARATION

 Author(s) must prepare their manuscript in accordance with the following guidelines before manuscript submission, so that such manuscript will deserve being peer-reviewed.
-Many authors are able to considerably increase the chances of having their manuscripts accepted for publication in Inquiries Genes by strictly following these guidelines.
+Many authors are able to considerably increase the chances of having their manuscripts accepted for publication in Inquiries Biochemistry by strictly following these guidelines.
 Strict Limits on Contents

 Just like our readers, we treasure concision.
 Therefore, authors should put in tremendous efforts in ensuring that their manuscripts are as concise as possible without negatively affecting readability and comprehensibility.
 Strict limits on contents exist and are effective.
 No manuscript should exceed these limits.
 If you have difficulty staying within these limits, please, contact us (journals [@] oninquiries [.] com) before you submit your manuscript.
 Word Counts (Excluding Tables, Figures, and References)